- This event has passed.

 27 February @ 8:00 pm - 11:00 pm£10.00

 Dana Gavanski Brighton

 Dana Gavanski plays Brighton at The Hope & Ruin on Sunday 27th February 2022.

-This show has been rescheduled from September, original tickets still valid.
+This show has been rescheduled a few times now, original tickets are still valid.

 Resident Music (01273 606312)